willnationsdev/godot-inheritance-dock/README.md

 - Change nodes to use or extend a script in the dock.
 - Add children that use or extend a script in the dock.
 - Create and edit new resources easily from the dock.
+- NEW: Can now filter by in-engine class type (scenes are filtered based on the root node).

 TODO:

 Add Undo/Redo capabilities.

+KNOWN ISSUES:

+When new files are created (scenes, scripts resources) sometimes they won't show up in the FileSystem dock immediately.
+You can try to fix this by clicking out of the editor and having it regain focus in your operating system.
+Every now and then the FileSystem dock will reset itself, but it should pick up on the new file's existence pretty soon.

+The "folder" icon which locates things in the FileSystem dock may not be functional yet as it operates using code in a pending pull request (just FYI), so don't worry if it isn't working yet!

 Credits: